xavierholt/recipes/cookies/Snowballs.md

 - 2 C pecans, toasted and chopped

 Stir in the flour and chopped nuts.
 Mix well.
-Shape the dough into 1-inch balls and place on a grased cookie sheet.
+Shape the dough into 1-inch balls and place on a greased cookie sheet.
 Bake at 350 F for 15 minutes.

 - powdered sugar

 A few minutes  after the cookies  come out  of the oven,  roll them  in powdered sugar while they're still warm.
-Once they cool, roll them again.
+After they cool,  roll them in powdered sugar a second time.

 ## Notes